satos---jp/icon-why3/documents/icon-why3/blog/2024-03-18-case-study-kolibri.md

 currentcollateralizationPercentage < s.collateralizationPercentage /\
 ```

-- In Icon, user can define functions used for the specifications in the `Preamble` scope, so the function declarations and applications can be converted without code duplication.
+- In iCon, user can define functions used for the specifications in the `Preamble` scope, so the function declarations and applications can be converted without code duplication.

 ```python title="minter.py"
 def compoundWithLinearApproximation(params):